programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 The most relevant Geoparser output files contain the following information:

   * `172172.out.xml`: This is the XML file containing the text of the file in XML including all linguistic processing information specified in line with the text as well as the named entity recognition and the geo-resolution output.
-In this file we only store the top-ranked geo-coordinates per resolved location.
+In this file only the top-ranked geo-coordinates per resolved location are stored.
 If you are not familiar with XML, looking at this file might be quite daunting.
 I will explain below how to extract the geo-resolution information to TSV (tab separated values) format.
   * `172172.gaz.xml`: This is an XML file containing a ranked list of geo-resolution candidates for each extracted location mention.
-The gazetteer (e.g. GeoNames) may contain more than one location per location mention and here we therefore list all candidates.
+The gazetteer (e.g. GeoNames) may contain more than one location per location mention and therefore all candidates are listed here.
 By default, the number of location candidates returned is capped at 20 if more candidates are present in the gazetteer.
-We have found that increasing the number of candidates to be considered by the Geoparser does not increase performance considerably but increases processing time significantly (Alex et al., 2015).
+Increasing the number of candidates to be considered by the Geoparser does not increase performance considerably but increases processing time significantly (Alex et al., 2015).
   * `172172.display.html`: This is a visual display of the geo-parsed text file containing the text, a map and a list of geo-coordinates for each extracted location.

 You can view `172172.display.html` in your browser by typing: